 All new board members must take an oath of office.
 Newly elected members take the oath during the annual meeting in July, when they assume their duties of office.
 Appointed members take and subscribe to the oath at the meeting following the appointment.
 (See Appendix A for Oath of Office.)
+Serving as an effective school board member today requires time, a sincere interest in public education and a commitment to improving learning for all students.
 Learning doesn't stop when you're elected, it begins.
 To maintain consistent leadership and continuity, new board members should be given special attention promptly after election.
 Copies of policies, rules and regulations are to be given to each new member upon election.